Conejos County License Hearing Guide

 Related Guides

-Conejos County DUI License Suspension & ALR Hearing: Act Fast to Protect Your Driving Privileges
+Conejos County DUI License Suspension & ALR Hearing

-Following a DUI arrest in Conejos County, you have a very limited time to request an Administrative License Revocation (ALR) hearing.
-You MUST request this hearing within 15 days from the date of your arrest.
-This is not 15 business days; it's 15 calendar days.
-Missing this deadline will result in an automatic suspension of your driver's license.
+If you are arrested for DUI in Conejos County, you have a very limited time to protect your driving privileges.
+You must request an Administrative License Revocation (ALR) hearing within 10 days of your arrest.
+This deadline is strictly enforced.

 Automatic License Suspension